XnhuUcas/TLOAP/README.md

 - **`paper_codes`**
   codes for reproduction of all numerical results in our paper:
-  - main_Figure2_Figure3.R: results of Fig.2 and Fig.3 in main text;
+  - main_Figure2_supp_FigureS2.R: results of Fig.2 in main text and Fig.S2 in the Supplementary Materials;
-  - main_Figure4_supp_FigureS6_FigureS7_TableS12.R: results of Fig.4 in main text and Fig.S.6, Fig.S.7, and Table.S.12 in the Supplementary Materials;
+  - main_Figure3_supp_FigureS7_FigureS8_TableS14.R results of Fig.3 in main text and Fig.S.7, Fig.S.8, and Table.S.14 in the Supplementary Materials;
-  - main_Figure5_supp_FigureS8_TableS12.R: results of Fig.5 in main text and Fig.S.8 and Table.S.12 in the Supplementary Materials;
+  - main_Figure4_supp_FigureS9_TableS14.R: results of Fig.4 in main text and Fig.S.9 and Table.S.14 in the Supplementary Materials;
-  - main_Table1_Table2_Table3_supp_FigureS2_TableS11.R: results of Table 1-3 in main text and Fig.S.2 and Table.S.11 in the Supplementary Materials;
+  - main_Table1_supp_TableS1_TableS2_FigureS3_TableS13.R: results of Table 1 in main text and Table S.1-S.2, Table.S.13, and Fig.S.3 in the Supplementary Materials;
-  - supp_FigureS9_FigureS11.R: results of Fig.S.9 and Fig.S.11 in the Supplementary Materials;
   - supp_FigureS10_FigureS12.R: results of Fig.S.10 and Fig.S.12 in the Supplementary Materials;
+  - supp_FigureS11_FigureS13.R: results of Fig.S.11 and Fig.S.13 in the Supplementary Materials;
-  - supp_TableS1_TableS2_TableS3_FigureS4.R: results of Table S.1-S.3 and Fig.S.4 in the Supplementary Materials;
+  - supp_TableS3_TableS4_TableS5_FigureS5.R: results of Table S.3-S.5 and Fig.S.5 in the Supplementary Materials;
-  - supp_TableS4_TableS5_TableS6_TableS11_FigureS3.R: results of Table S.4-S.6, Table S.11 and Fig.S.3 in the Supplementary Materials;
+  - supp_TableS6_TableS7_TableS8_TableS13_FigureS4.R: results of Table S.6-S.8, Table S.13 and Fig.S.4 in the Supplementary Materials;
-  - supp_TableS7_TableS8_TableS9_FigureS5.R: results of Table S.7-S.9 and Fig.S.5 in the Supplementary Materials;
+  - supp_TableS9_TableS10_TableS11_FigureS6.R: results of Table S.9-S.11 and Fig.S.6 in the Supplementary Materials;
-  - supp_TableS10.R: results of Table S.10 in the Supplementary Materials.
+  - supp_TableS12.R: results of Table S.12 in the Supplementary Materials.

 ## Requirements